cuomopeter/Coursera_Capstone-/README.md

 </br>
 </br>
-Using **Folium and a geolocater** package I mapped these zipcodes - intersting to note they are all in southwest Atlanta
+Using <b>Folium and a geolocater</b> package I mapped these zipcodes - intersting to note they are all in southwest Atlanta

 </br>
 </br>